Targeted killing by Israel: Policy

 At the outset of the Second Intifada in 2000, it was reported that Ariel Sharon obtained an understanding from the administration of George W. Bush that the American government would support Israeli efforts to assassinate Palestinians if Israel would stop building settlements in the occupied West Bank.
 In the face of suicide bombings, Sharon no longer took evidence of potential involvement by the target in future attacks on Israel as decisive, and the decision was left to the discretion of the Prime Minister and Shin Bet.

-The Supreme Court of Israel, in response to a lawsuit on the practice, mainly regarded actions in the Palestinian Territories, ruled on 14 December 2006 that such actions took place in an 'international armed conflict' but that the "terrorists", as civilians, lacked combatant status under international law.
+The Supreme Court of Israel, in response to a lawsuit on the practice, mainly regarded actions in the Palestinian Territories, ruled on 14 December 2006 that such actions took place in an 'international armed conflict' but that the militants, as civilians, lacked combatant status under international law.
 Yet they were, in the court's view, civilians participating directly in hostilities, which would mean they lose their immunity.
-It also ruled, following a precedent set forth by the European Court of Human Rights in its McCann and Others v United Kingdom judgement, that a 'law of proportionality', balancing military necessity with humanity, must apply.
-Assassinations were permitted if "strong and persuasive information" concerning the target's identity existed; if the mission served to curtail terror; and if other techniques, such as attempting to arrest the target, would gravely endanger soldiers' lives.
+It also ruled, following a precedent set forth by the European Court of Human Rights in its McCann and Others v United Kingdom judgement, that the 'law of proportionality', balancing military necessity with humanity, must apply.
+Assassinations were permitted if "strong and persuasive information" concerning the target's identity existed; if the mission served to curtail militancy; and if other techniques, such as attempting to arrest the target, would gravely endanger soldiers' lives.

 According to the former Legal Advisor to the State Department Judge Abraham Sofaer: